 Bedsores can extend into the muscle and bone if they become deep.
 Once they develop, bedsores can take a very long to heal: days, months, or even years.
 The time needed to recover from bedsores depends on the severity of the condition and the health of the person affected.
 Other diseases, such as diabetes, may slow the healing process.

 The symptoms of bedsores can be divided into four stages.
 They are:

-- Stage One: The area feels warm to the touch and looks red or even purple or blue.
-The area may burn, itch or hurt.
+- Stage One: The area feels warm and looks red, purple, or blue.
+The area may burn, itch, or hurt.

 - Stage Two: The afflicted person may report significant pain.
-The area may have an open sore, blister, or scrape and, in general, appear more damaged.
+The area may have an open sore, blister, or scrape and generally appear more damaged.
 Discoloration may occur around the wound.

 - Stage Three: Due to damage below the skin’s surface, the area has a crater-like appearance.

 - Stage Four: A large wound exists, and the area has become severely damaged.
 Beneath the surface, tendons, bones, and muscles can be involved.
 There is a high risk of infection at this stage.